kyma-project/kyma/docs/getting-started/04-expose-microservice.md

     A message will appear on the screen confirming the changes were saved.

-6. In the API Rule's details view that opens up automatically, check that the API Rule status is `OK`.
-See if you can access the Service by selecting the HTTPS link under **Host** and adding the `/orders` endpoint at the end of it.
+6. In the automatically opened API Rule's details view, check that the API Rule status is `OK`.
+Then, access the Service by selecting the HTTPS link under **Host** and adding the `/orders` endpoint at the end of it.

 > **NOTE:** For the whole list of endpoints available in the Service, see its [OpenAPI specification](./assets/orders-service-openapi.yaml).